dB-SPL/takprotobuf/README.md

 ## To Do

 - Clean up processing for the `xmlDetail` element
-- Parse bytearray containing protobuf into Python object
+- Encode protobuf directly from Python object or class
 - Exception handling

 ## Credits